 In Lisa’s case, she is unknowingly reinforcing her kids’ begging and pleading behavior, by intermittently giving in and saying yes.
 If she said yes, right away, every time, there would be no need for begging.
 If she said no every time they asked for sweets, they would get bored and stop asking.

 Without realizing it, Lisa has created a scenario where her kids are randomly rewarded for their begging and pleading.
-Not only because intermittent reinforcement can be addictive, but because the reward is sugar, which releases dopamine, the reward chemical in the child’s brain.
+Not only because intermittent reinforcement is addictive, but because the reward is sugar, which releases dopamine, the reward chemical in the child’s brain.

 This floods the brain with feel-good chemicals making the “sugar high” a fabulous reward and worth the occasional “no” response or mommy temper tantrum.

 For Lisa to get her kids to stop begging for sugar, and for her to stop yelling, she needs to pick a rule (any rule) and stay consistent with reinforcing it.
 When she creates a boring situation for the kids where they don’t get rewarded for asking Mom for sweets, they will stop asking.
 She can yell less, by saying no more.

 Life Coaching Answer: (or….why is this so hard to do)